afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 This project really drives this point home because if we look at these loss metrics you'll notice some really interesting data

-First, you can see that the loss seems to overcorrect back<川17: 1h between the prior loss and the instance loss.
+First, you can see that the loss seems to overcorrect back between the prior loss and the instance loss.

 The peaks in the prior loss tend to correspond to valleys in the instance loss, and vice versa